Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/JTAG_Boot/6CustomBoardBringupResources.md

 7. [References](7References.md)

-# Resources for Custom Board Bring-up
-This tutorial loads an example reference design into the VCK190, which has a power delivery solution option with Infineon.
-Each custom board must manage Versal ACAP power up and sequencing based on application requirements.
-The VCK190 may not be optimal for all solutions.
-For custom boards, review the example power delivery solutions for Versal ACAPs at http://www.xilinx.com/power.

-The best practices described in this section are a few key general checks for custom board bring-up.
-These are applicable regardless of the power solution that the board has selected and may refer to the VCK190 as an example.

-If boot debug is required during custom board bring-up, check that the REF_CLK is running before the POR_B signal is released.
-Ensure the key power rails VCCO_503, VCC_PMC, and VCCAUX_PMC are at expected levels before the POR_B is released.
-All rails should be checked against Xilinx power estimator (XPE) to ensure proper sequencing.

 ## Power Rails and Sequencing:
 When bringing up a new custom board, basic voltage power rail checks for level and sequence are recommended.
 Refer to the Xilinx Power Estimator User Guide for Versal ACAP [(UG1275)](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1275-xilinx-power-estimator-versal.pdf) power sequence requirements, information on rail relationship to domains and components, and recommended example solutions for different applications.
 Refer to the Versal AI Core Series Data Sheet: DC and AC Switching Characteristics [(DS957)](https://www.xilinx.com/support/documentation/data_sheets/ds957-versal-ai-core.pdf) for the operating range of each power rail.
 Verify that the power rails used are within the appropriate specification levels for the selected family and speed grade.